flyconnectome/bigclust2/README.md

 ## Development

 1. Clone this repository
-2. `cd bigclust-jump-start` to change into this directory
+2. `cd bigclust2` to change into this directory
 3. `uv run run.py --debug` to start the GUI